LinkedIn scrapped its entire ranking system.

 Practical adjustments that work under the new system.

 Narrow your topic.
-360Brew categorizes you by what you consistently write about.
-Posting about five different subjects dilutes your signal.
+360Brew categorises you by what you consistently write about.
+Posting about five different subjects dilutes the signal.
 Pick one lane and stay in it long enough for the system to learn what you're about.
-That usually takes 60 to 90 days of consistent publishing.
+Usually 60 to 90 days of consistent publishing.

 Write with real depth.
 Long-form content came back because 360Brew can evaluate it for substance.
-But length without insight gets penalized just as hard as shallow content.
+But length without insight gets penalised just as hard as shallow content.
 Show your thinking.
 Walk through a real situation you handled.
-Explain the tradeoffs.
-Make the reader come away knowing something they didn't before.
+Explain the trade-offs.
+Leave the reader knowing something they didn't before.

 Rebuild your profile around your actual expertise.
-Your headline, About section, and experience entries need to align with the topics you post about.
-This is not optional.
-The system checks before distributing your content.
+Your headline, About section, and experience entries have to line up with the topics you post about.
+This isn't optional.
+The system checks before it distributes your content.

 Comment strategically every day.
 Posting three or four times a week gives you a content rhythm.
-But showing up in the comments of other people's posts, 10 to 15 times daily on relevant content, gets you in front of audiences who haven't found you yet.
+Showing up in the comments of other people's posts, ten to fifteen times a day on relevant content, gets you in front of audiences who haven't found you yet.
 This compounds faster than publishing alone.

 Make posts people will bookmark.
 Frameworks, decision trees, process breakdowns, step-by-step guides.
 Anything with enough reference value that a reader would hit save.
-That single action is the most powerful distribution lever available right now.
+That single action is the most powerful distribution lever on the platform right now.

 Recalibrate what success looks like.
 Five hundred views from people who might actually buy what you sell are worth more than 50,000 views from random scrollers.
 The new system was designed for exactly that trade.
 Measure profile visits, connection requests from your target market, and inbound messages.
 Not impressions.